13 Red flags. Sidestep a narcissist, avoid that sociopathic predator lovebombing, gaslighting, liar worming their way into our lives.

 Do Sociopaths Know They’re Sociopaths?

 The short answer is “yes”.
-So, yes – they know what they are, regardless of knowing the word “sociopath”, and yes, even as children they know they’re “different”, and “not like other people”.
+They know what they are.
+They might not all use or know the word “sociopath”, but yes.
+Even as children they know they’re “different”, and “not like other people”.

 In the words of a socioapth: I was no stranger to manipulating situations and people in order to get what I wanted, and strangely enough, all these extremely educated adults were extremely easy to manipulate circles around.